ProjectHelper in Apache Ant is responsible for parsing the build file

 org.apache.tools.ant.helper.ProjectHelper2) parses the

-usual build.xml files.
-And if no build file is specified on the command line, it
+build.xml files.
+And if no build file is specified on the command line, it will

 Since Ant 1.8.2, the import task will also try to use the proper helper to parse the imported file.
 So it is possible to write different build files in different languages and have them import each other.

 At startup Ant lists the all implementations found and keeps them in the same order they've been found in an internal 'repository':

 ProjectHelperservice declarations in the META-INF: it searches in the classpath for a file META-INF/services/org.apache.tools.ant.ProjectHelper.
 This file will just contain the fully qualified name of the implementation of

 In case of an error while trying to instantiate a

 log an error but won't stop.
 If you want further debugging info about